alecmuffett/eotk/README.md

 # The Enterprise Onion Toolkit
 ![banner image](docs.d/hello-onion-text.png)

-## Important HTTPS-related Annoucement: March 2022
+## :warning: Important HTTPS-related Annoucement: March 2022

 I've landed a small breaking change in order to better-support HARICA as a certificate provider, but also for better usability; this change impacts any project with a multi-onion